Manson Family: 1980–present

 In September 2009, The History Channel broadcast a docudrama covering the Family's activities and the murders as part of its coverage on the 40th anniversary of the killings.
 The program included an in-depth interview with Linda Kasabian, who spoke publicly for the first time since a 1989 appearance on A Current Affair, an American television news magazine.
 Also included in the History Channel program were interviews with Vincent Bugliosi, Catherine Share, and Debra Tate, sister of Sharon.

-As the 40th anniversary of the Tate–LaBianca murders approached, in July 2009, Los Angeles magazine published an "oral history" in which former Family members, law enforcement officers, and others involved with Manson, the arrests, and the trials offered their recollections of — and observations on — the events that made Manson notorious.
+As the 40th anniversary of the Tate–LaBianca murders approached, in July 2009, Los Angeles magazine published an "oral history" in which former Family members, law enforcement officers, and others involved with Manson, the arrests, and the trials offered their recollections of—and observations on—the events that made Manson notorious.
 In the article, Juan Flynn, a Spahn Ranch worker who had become associated with Manson and the Family, said, "Charles Manson got away with everything.
 People will say, 'He's in jail.'
 But Charlie is exactly where he wants to be."

 Charles Manson died of a heart attack and complications from colon cancer on November 19, 2017.
 He was 83 years old.

+Bobby Beausolei was recommended parole by the California Board of Parole in 2019, at his nineteenth hearing, California Governor Gavin Newsom denied parole.

+Leslie Van Houten was released on parole on July 11, 2023, at the age of 73.